 - 57. Plaintiff incorporates by reference all other paragraphs of this Complaint as if fully set forth herein, and further alleges: - 58.
-Defendant had a duty of reasonable care to design, manufacture, market and sell non-defective batteries that were reasonably safe for their intended use by Plaintiff and consumers alike. - 59.
+Defendant had a duty of reasonable care to design, manufacture, market and sell non-defective pressure cookers that were reasonably safe for their intended use by Plaintiff and consumers alike. - 59.
 Defendant had a duty of reasonable care to design, manufacture, market, and sell non-defective pressure cookers that are reasonably safe for their intended uses by consumers, such as Plaintiff and her family. - 60.
-Defendant failed to exercise ordinary care in the manufacture, sale, warnings, quality assurance, quality control, distribution, advertising, promotion, sale and marketing of its pressure cookers in that Defendant knew or should have known that said pressure cookers created a high risk of unreasonable harm to the Plaintiff and consumers alike. - 61.
-Defendant was negligent in the design, manufacture, advertising, warning, marketing and sale of its pressure cookers in that, among other things, it:
+Defendant failed to exercise ordinary care in the manufacture, sale, warnings, quality assurance, quality control, distribution, advertising, promotion, sale and marketing of their pressure cookers in that Defendants knew or should have known that said pressure cookers created a high risk of unreasonable harm to the Plaintiffs and consumers alike. - 61.
+Defendant was negligent in the design, manufacture, advertising, warning, marketing and sale of its pressure cookers in that, among other things, it: - a.

-- a.
 Failed to use due care in designing and manufacturing the pressure cookers to avoid the aforementioned risks to individuals; - b.
-Placed an unsafe product into the stream of commerce; - c.
-Aggressively over-promoted and marketed its pressure cookers through television, social media, and other advertising outlets; and - d.
-Was otherwise careless or negligent. - 62.
-As a direct and proximate result of the Defendant's negligence, Plaintiff suffered and continues to suffer injuries and damages, for which the Defendant in this case are liable.
+Placed an unsafe, non-compliant product into the stream of commerce; and - c.
+Were otherwise careless or negligent. - 62.
+As a direct and proximate result of the Defendant's negligence, Plaintiff suffered and continue to suffer injuries and damages, for which the Defendant in this case is liable.

-WHEREFORE, Plaintiff demands judgment against Defendant for damages, as well as d punitive damages according to proof, together with interest, costs of suit, and all such other relief as the Court deems proper.
+WHEREFORE, Plaintiff demands judgment against Defendant for damages, as well as punitive damages according to proof, together with interest, costs of suit, and all such other relief as the Court deems proper.
 Plaintiff reserves the right to amend the complaint to seek punitive damages when evidence or facts supporting such allegations are discovered.